 December 16 down the years

-The first Test on Welsh soil.
-England began their Triple Crown season with a December visit to St Helen's, Swansea where Wales conceded six tries and failed to score.
+The first Test on Welsh soil and not one to remember for the locals.
+England began their Triple Crown season with a December visit to Swansea where Wales conceded six tries and failed to score.
 English three-quarter Gregory Wade crossed for three tries, with Arthur Evanson converting twice for the victory.

 Andy Irvine and Ian McGeechan shared their side's points on their Test debuts for Scotland in a 14-9 defeat by the All Blacks at Murrayfield.
-The duo went on to excel with both Scotland and the Lions, playing nine and eight Lions Tests respectively.
-McGeechan's debut came at fly-half, prior to his shift to the centre.
+In a close game, Scotland only trailed by a point with 12 minutes remaining.

-The International Rugby Board meeting in London announced the major Test tour schedule for the coming years.
+The IRB announced the major Test tour schedule for the coming years.
 It included France to New Zealand & Australia (in 1948), New Zealand to South Africa (1949) and the British & Irish Lions to New Zealand and Australia (1950).
 [The first of these never actually came off but the other two went ahead as planned.]